-- Accept and comply with the principles stated in the NCCI Articles of Association, including the Code of Conduct of the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief.
+- Accept and comply with the principles stated in the NCCI Articles of Association.

-- Actively participate in relevant coordination meetings and other fora, such as the General Assembly and thematic working groups.
+- Actively participate in relevant coordination meetings and other fora such as the General Meeting and working groups.

 NCCI's Code of Conduct

-The members of NCCI reaffirm their commitment to the Code of Conduct of the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief and agree to abide by the ethical and professional standards set by these Codes.
+The Partners of NCCI reaffirm their commitment to the Code of Conduct of the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief and agree to abide by the ethical and professional standards set by these Codes.
 A copy of Code of Conduct of the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief can be viewed in English or in Arabic.

-NCCI’s members are bound by the following principles:
+NCCI’s Partners are bound by the following principles:

 - The humanitarian imperative comes first free from religious and political agenda and economic gain.